OpaxIV/drm_in_games/tigress/opaque.md

 ...
 }
 ```
-This code snipplet presents the expression `x mod 2 == 0`, which depending on the value of `x`, can be either true or false.
+This code snipplet presents the expression `x mod 2 == 0`, which depending on the value of `x` can be either true or false.
-For example for `x` being equal to 2, the if-statement would be executed, since this would fullfil the condition (2 mod 2 == 0).
+For example for `x` being equal to 2 the if-statement would be executed, since this would fulfill the condition (2 mod 2 == 0).
 On the other hand `x = 4` would not satisfy this condition and the code in the else-block would be executed instead.

 _E<sup>=v</sup> - for an opaque expression of value v_ <br>
-Informations about this type of opaque predicate are vague.
-It can be seen as a generalisation of the proceeding types.
+Available informations about this type of opaque predicate are vague.
+It can be seen as a generalisation of the preceding types.
 This expression defines an opaque predicate `E` as being evaluated to the value of `v`.
 The value `v` can either be true or false.

 ## Analysis in Ghidra <a name="analysisinghidra"></a>